Patricia Neal

 Born Patsy Louise Neal on Jan.
 20, 1926 in Packard, KY

 Died Aug.
-8, 2010 of lung cancer in Edgartown, MA
+8, 2010 of lung cancer in Edgartown, Mass.

-A succession of tragedies has marked the life of Patricia Neal, whose bright promise on Broadway in the mid-1940s took her to Hollywood and into a succession of lackluster films, as well as a desperate love affair with actor Gary Cooper and marriage to British writer Roald Dahl.
+A succession of tragedies marked the life of Patricia Neal, whose bright promise on Broadway in the mid-1940s took her to Hollywood and into a succession of lackluster films, as well as a desperate love affair with actor Gary Cooper and marriage to British writer Roald Dahl.

 In 1945, with $60 and a burning ambition, Neal went to New York.
 She got an understudy’s job in “The Voice of the Turtle” on Broadway but basically earned her livelihood as a cashier, clerk and model while trying out for parts.